 Where is Playa Xcacel?

-Playa Xcacel (pronounced ISH-KA-CELL) is located in Mexico’s Riviera Maya region on the Caribbean coast.
+Playa Xcacel (pronounced ISH-KA-CELL) is located in Mexico’s Riviera Maya region in the state of Quintana Roo on the Caribbean coast.
 It’s located right off the main highway 307, and is about 40 minutes south of Playa del Carmen, or 20 minutes north of Tulum.
 More specifically, it’s located in between Chemuyil and Xel-Ha Adventure Park.

 By Public Transportation

-Xcacel Beach can also be a great place for snorkeling so be sure to bring your own snorkel gear if you want to snorkel off the beach.
+Playa Xcacel beach can also be a great place for snorkeling so be sure to bring your own snorkel gear if you want to snorkel off the beach.
 There is also a cenote called Xcacelito located at the far end of the beach but it’s currently closed to visitors.

 Playa Xcacel is open on Tuesday–Sunday from 10:00 AM–4:00 PM.
 Note the beach is closed on Mondays and the closing times are strictly enforced.
 There is staff on-site that walks up and down the beach alerting visitors when it is time to leave.
 It’s best to get there early so you can enjoy a full day at the beach.

 Below are the entrance fees (January 2020) for visiting Xcacel Beach.
 The fees are used to maintain the facilities and help to keep the beach preserved.

 - Residents of Quintana Roo: $25 pesos (~$1.30 USD)